What Most Agribusiness Experts Won’t Tell You

 Agribusiness experts don’t tell you how to be competitive

 The consumers’ preferences keep changing by the day.
 What was the best quality yesterday, today isn’t.
-Value addition and channels of produce distribution are equally becoming more sophisticated.
+Value addition and channels of product distribution are equally becoming more sophisticated.

 There’s a margin pressure at all levels of the supply chain and producers like you are facing the lowest profit margins.

 Consumers are the main agribusiness drivers and they are leaning towards organic locally produced with food safety in mind.

 Are the Agribusiness experts helping you match up?

 Are they telling you how to minimize the cost of production in the face of growing concerns about food safety, traceability, and sustainability?